vrde/notes/docker-compose-playground/README.md

 As in the previous example, you should see `hello` in the containerized server.

 Why does this work?
 In this example, Docker is publishing the port `8888` on the host to the port `8888` of the container (the option is `-p8888:8888`).
-But this is boring.
+Even if it works, it's kinda boring.
 Let's spice up our example.

-#### Playing with networks
-This is something I wish I understood before.
+#### Playing with networks (aka, something I wish I understood earlier)

-We start the server as before, we name the container with `--name ncserver`, but we don't publish the port this time:
+We start the server as before, and we name the container with `--name ncserver`.
+This time we don't publish the port:
 ```
 docker run --rm --name ncserver alpine nc -l -p 8888
 ```

-But how do we connect to it?
+How do we connect to it?
 Where is it running?
 Docker's networking behaviour is quite interesting.
 Before digging into details, let's find out our container IP address:

 ```
 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' ncserver